 The Show system tables check box in the Connection dashboard currently doesn’t filter out the v_catalog and v_monitor system tables.

 This issue has been logged and will be corrected in a future release.

 - There is no query builder on the screens where you provide SQL to populate a report or chart.
 This means that you have to write the SQL statement, which might be complex—especially when including joins to return dimension value information in the result set.

-BI4Web was originally developed and sold in Spain.
+BI4Web was originally developed in Spain.
 The documentation is in Spanish, but it is published as HTML so you can use translation tools in your browser to read it.
 Unfortunately, there are many screen shots embedded in the documentation, and those do not translate.
 The Designer app still has some Spanish text in some of the screens and menus, even if you set the user profile to a different language.
 The Viewer is a web app, so the browser translates everything fairly well.